 When you don’t like the changes you’ve made to your text, you can clear the format on your Mac.
 Unfortunately, the iPad doesn’t have this feature.
 You have to undo or remove each formatting one by one.

 On both versions, you can’t insert a file that is more than 100 MB.
-On the Mac, the app offers you to Upload to OneDrive and insert link.
-Whether this is better or not, will depend on your workflow and preferences.
+On the Mac, you can Upload to OneDrive and insert link.
+Whether this is better or not will depend on your workflow and preferences.
 The iPad version doesn’t have this option.

 - Full Page